Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 different number of ZIP code polygons.
 Because this baseline does not require preprocessing, the Geohash and sort times are each 0 seconds.
 The query times were all above 40 minutes, and increased with increasing numbers of ZIP code polygons.
-The workers didn’t have enough memory to filter by 1000 or 10,000 ZIP code polygons.
+The workers didn't have enough memory to filter by 1000 or 10,000 ZIP code polygons.

 ### _Sorted Geohash With Sjoin Case_

-The next case used python-geohash to create geohashes for each point in our OSM dataset.
+The next case used Python-Geohash to create geohashes for each point in our OSM dataset.
 Remember that this means each point in our dataset was labeled with a string of characters representing its location.
 Then, Dask was used to sort and index the data by the geohash labels.
 The geohash calculation and sorting times